Folio III Field Notes

 It's-a me, Mario!

-It's time create the Mario-playing agent.
-Basically, Mario should be able to:
+Time to create the Mario-playing agent.
+Mario should be able to:

-- Remember experiences.
+• Remember experiences.
 Experience = (current state, current action, reward, next state).
-Mario will cache and recall these experiences to update his policy.
+Mario will cache and recall these to update his policy.

-- Learn from these experiences, which means updating his policy to maximise rewards over time.
+• Learn from these experiences — updating his policy to maximise rewards over time.

 Act